-After the concrete is set, remove the front curb board, lubricate the surfaces of the curb and gutters with the help of a special concrete finishing tool.
+After the concrete is set, remove the front curb board, lubricate the surfaces of the curb and gutters with the help of special concrete finishing tools.

 The concrete in the gutter is finished with a finishing device that creates indentations where the spacers were placed as a curb; remove spacers and fill those joints with concrete mortar.

 When the concrete has been laid and finished, it must be cured to develop strength and durability.